Skip to main content

 Out‑of‑Network Care

-Steven Vasilev, MD, PC is out of network with all insurance plans and does not maintain direct contractual relationships with insurers.
+Steven Vasilev, MD, PC is out of network with all insurance plans and does not maintain ongoing contractual relationships with insurers.
 Patients are often advised by insurance call centers that out-of-network care is not covered or is automatically cost-prohibitive.
 Such guidance typically reflects standardized benefit scripts and may not distinguish between routine specialty services and highly specialized, quaternary-level care that is not widely available within insurance networks.
 As a result, initial insurer responses may not fully reflect how benefits are ultimately applied in complex or uncommon clinical situations.

 Patient Advocacy Support